 If you are jacking the car up at any point other that the recommended jacking points you are doing so at your own risk.

-Photographed below is the recommended jacking point (blue arrow) and the secondary jacking point (red arrow) that I am using to provide clearance for removing the wheel inner liner.
+Photographed below is the recommended jacking point (green arrow) and the secondary jacking point (red arrow) that I am using to provide clearance for removing the wheel inner liner.

 With the preferred jacking point now accessible, using a T-30 Torx, the screw that holds the finder liner to the frame rail can be removed.
 (Photograph below).

-There are four rivets that hold the front of the inner liner to the chassis.
+There are four rivets that hold the front of the inner liner to the chassis. (two each side).
 For this project these rivets does not have to be removed. (two rivets photographed below).

-The drivers and passenger side door struts can be seen in the photographs below. (blue and red arrows).
+The drivers and passenger side door struts can be seen in the photographs below. (green and yellow arrows).

-Using a thin long screwdriver wedge the blade between the strut head and clip until it releases.
-The fronts are easy, (red arrows photographs below) the rear clips require small arms and some swearing.
+(Photographs below) Using a thin long screwdriver (blue arrow) wedge the blade between the strut head and clip (red arrow) until it releases.
+The fronts are easy, the rear clips require small arms and some swearing.
 Here is where you will need help.
 Someone needs to open the door until it reaches the sweet spot just before it opens completely.
 At that point the mounting point and the strut will be at zero pressure and the strut will easily release from the mounting point.

 I always save a couple of these clips just in case while installing the new struts somehow I lose one.